I would like to add my warm welcome to the World Federation of Exchanges to Singapore.

 But global environment aside, what can we still do to enhance this virtuous cycle between exchanges and economies?

 1. We can further encourage a diverse mix of investors to come to our markets, by encouraging transparent pricing, reducing technological and regulatory barriers, and attracting international investors.
 We can try to develop an even more professionalized investment industry, comprising insurance, asset management and wealth management.
 This will instill greater valuation discipline, reduce speculation and enhance market stability to encourage further investment flows and capital formation.

 2. We can encourage efforts to offer a range of securities to domestic investors to allow them to diversify and create a safe liquid portfolio.
 Emerging market exchanges may find it difficult to offer that range without creating simple clear listing processes.
 Even so there may be limited diversification, and so cross-border cooperation to allow for cross-listing and trading can help domestic investors easily access a diversified range of securities to invest in, and thus drive further inflows.

 3. Asian exchanges need to continue to improve the quality of financial information and corporate governance of companies; which will in turn remove uncertainties for investors.

 4. Finally the greater the clarity and transparency of monetary, fiscal and exchange rate policy, the greater the vitality of the Asian economies, and the more they support the work of exchanges in fund raising, providing secondary liquidity and pricing efficiency.

-These efforts will bear fruit in the tough environment, and when that
+These efforts will bear fruit in the tough environment, and when that environment turns better.

 Companies Rush to Go Private (2018).
 Milken Institute